ppetrovtv/pine_script_docs/source/Declaring_Functions.rst

 inside the function (and this function arguments too) belong to scope of that function, meaning that it is impossible to reference them from outside — e.g., from the global scope or the local scope of another function.
-At the same time, from the scope of any function, it’s possible to refer to any variable declared in the global scope.
+At the same time, from the scope of any function, it's possible to refer to any variable declared in the global scope.

 So it's possible to reference any global user variables and functions